XingyuJin/volvo_twitter_analyzer/README.md

 ### Twitter Web Crawler

 In order to bypass restrictions of Twitter API, such amount of tweets, QPS and time range, our crawler fetching the content directly from the HTML public pages, then parse the content we want.
-In addtion, we built a pipeline to scrape, pre-preproces and output sentiment scores.
-We obtained two main datasets, one includes all tweets about Volvo for 3 months (volvo701-1001.csv, 14486*27), another includes tweets from @VolvoCarUSA for 4 years(VolvoCarUSA.csv, 4001*8).
+We built a pipeline to scrape, pre-preproces and output sentiment scores.
+We are using two main datasets, one includes all tweets about Volvo for 3 months (volvo701-1001.csv), one includes tweets from @VolvoCarUSA for 4 years(VolvoCarUSA.csv).

 ### Twitter Data Processor

 #### Data cleaning

 We start with filtering out ads.
 Our cleaning function removes mentions, punctuation, digits, stopwords and urls, changes emoji into one words, change letters to lowercase, and normalize text.

 #### Exploratory Data Analysis (EDA)

-  Tweets about Volvo:
+  ##### Tweets about Volvo:
     1. Pie chart for main sources (geographically)
     2. Major statistics (Num of tweets, retweets, likes, replies per day)
     3. Time series : Daily and weekly tweet freq count